hyperrixel/cheXrad/README.md

 ### Result visualization

 This part of the software is the true user interface (UI).
-The detailes of the look of this modue depends on the platform where it is used but there are some common attributes as well.
+The detailes of the look of this module depends on the platform where it is used but there are some common attributes as well.

 #### Common UI characteristics